SCS-CBU-CED-IAM/mobileid/bash/README.md

 $ ./mobileid-query.sh -v +41796691873
 FAILED on +41796691873 with error 404 (NO_KEY_FOUND: Mobile user account needs to be activated) and exit 2
 ````

-## FreeRADIUS

-`mobileid-radius.sh` wrapper script for rlm_exec module and the Signature Request bash script.

-Refer to the "Mobile ID - RADIUS integration guide" document from Swisscom for more details.

-## PowerShell

-Contains a script to invoke the Signature Request service.

-Requires PowerShell 2.0 or higher as it contains an encapsulated C# class.
-The code is unsigned and requires the `Set-ExecutionPolicy Unrestricted`.

-The file `mycert.pfx ` is a placeholder without any valid content.
-Be sure to adjust it with your client certificate content in order to connect to the Mobile ID service.
-The file format is PKCS#12 without any password.
-For improved security, it is also possible to use a certificate with private key stored in the user certificate store.
-If you want to use a certificate from the Windows certificate store, please export the certificate as .CER file and configure the script to use the .CER file instead of the .PFX file.

-Open tasks:
-- Validation of the signature and certificate in the response
-- Move from response exception error handling to proper error parsing

 ## Known Issues